 You’re location-independent.
 You’re tired of coworking spaces charging $300/month for a desk and loud coffee.
-You need a real apartment—kitchen, sleeping space, WiFi fast enough for video calls, and the option to work from your couch on Fridays without guilt.
+What you actually need is a remote work apartment in Mexico City—kitchen, sleeping space, WiFi fast enough for video calls, and the option to work from your couch on Fridays without guilt.
 Mexico City is the move: time zone overlap with North America, cost of living 40–60% below US cities, and enough expat infrastructure that you’re not completely alone.

 Best neighborhoods for remote workers in CDMX